 The day-to-day management of the De Nederlandsche Bank (DNB) rests with the Governing Board, consisting of a President and up to five Executive Directors.
 Governing Board members are appointed by the Crown, for seven-year tenures.

-Before taking up DNB’s presidency, Knot was deputy Treasurer-General and Director of Financial Markets at the Dutch Ministry of Finance (2009-11).
-Between 1995 and 2009 he held several positions at DNB, the Pension and Insurance Authority (2003-04), and the International Monetary Fund (1998-99).
+Before taking up DNB’s presidency, Klaas was Deputy Treasurer-General and Director of Financial Markets at the Dutch Ministry of Finance (2009-2011).
+Between 1995 and 2009 he held several positions at DNB, the Pension and Insurance Authority (2003-2004) and the International Monetary Fund (1998-1999).

-In 1991, he graduated with honours in general economics at the University of Groningen.
+In 1991, he graduated with honours in economics at the University of Groningen.
 In 1995, he obtained his PhD in economics.